GRE Verbal Reasoning Topic-wise Weightage

 Agonize: To worry about something.

-We can see that Option E fits perfectly i.e. Martha does not agonize (worry) about not being recognized for her work, but strives to be the best at whatever she does
+We can see that Option E fits better than the other options.
+It means that Martha does not agonize (worry) about not being recognized for her work, but strives to be the best at whatever she does

 That was easy, wasn’t it?
 Let us see another one.